• Skip to primary navigation

 Focus on Engagement

-At the consideration stage, your customers are actively seeking a solution.
+Going back to consideration stage, your customers are actively seeking a solution.
 They know who you are, and they may want to buy from you.
-But something is keeping them from buying and moving to the next stage in the funnel.
+But something keeps them from buying and moving to the next stage in the funnel.

 Be sure to go through your customer journeys.
-Look at successful sales to figure out what makes people move from consideration to conversion.
+Look at successful sales to determine what makes people move from consideration to conversion.

-Along with remarketing ads, engagement shows people you care and that you know about them and they know about you.
+Along with remarketing ads, engagement shows people you care, that you know about them, and that they know about you.
 If you take the time to answer their questions and relieve their fears about your offer, they may be more likely to convert.

 The more personal you can get at this particular stage, the better.
-You can take some of the engagement strategies you used and continue to use them.
+You can take some of your engagement strategies and continue using them.
 For example, maybe someone clicked on your previous remarketing ads but didn’t buy.

-Don’t be afraid to target ads based on the specific customer as well.
+Don’t be afraid to target ads based on the specific customer.
 Many platforms let you track someone’s activity, so you can create different ad copies or images.
-Then, you can show the copy and image that you think will do the best.
+Then, you can show the copy and image you think will do the best.

 Prioritize Current Customers

-When it comes to your full-funnel strategy, you should give plenty of energy to your existing customers.
-These are qualified leads that can help your sales team get more sales.
+Your existing customers are the qualified leads that can help your sales team get more sales.

-You already know these people like you enough to buy something.
-Before you let them exit your funnel, consider how you can retain them as buyers.
+Before you let them exit your funnel, think about how you can retain them as buyers.

 For example, maybe you offer various products that provide different solutions.
 You might have one customer who bought your lowest-level offer to solve a part of their problem.
 Now, you can move them into a funnel for a product that offers a bit more help.

-Keep doing this with each new product or service you launch.
-Then, you’ll be able to increase sales and revenue, but it won’t take as much work as attracting leads from scratch.
+Keep doing this with each new product, service or brand you launch.
+You’ll be able to increase sales and revenue, but it won’t take as much work as attracting leads from scratch.

 Review Your Data